Primary constraints in general teleparallel quadratic gravity: Conclusions and outlook

 We have derived all primary constraints for general teleparallel quadratic theories of gravity.
 They have been shown to be consistent with previous works \cite{Blagojevic:2000qs,Maluf:2013gaa,Li:2011rn,Ferraro:2016wht,Blixt:2018znp,Blixt:2020ekl,Dambrosio:2020wbi}.
 The most remarkable insight from the primary constraints is that they contain both torsion and non-metricity, which is a feature also enjoyed by in GTEGR.
 Since general teleparallel quadratic gravity is equivalent to GR (modulo a boundary term), diffeomorphism and Lorentz invariance of both type I and II (following the conventions of \cite{Blixt:2022rpl,Blixt:2023kyr}) have to be realized.
 Moreover, the primary constraints are ``shifted'' by involving torsion and non-metricity, with the consequence that the Poisson brackets among constraints vanish on-shell in a much less trivial way.

 We also note that, while the Hamiltonian analysis for metric teleparallel theories has been widely studied (see \cite{Blixt:2020ekl} and references therein), the case of symmetric teleparallel gravity has gotten attention recently (see \cite{Heisenberg:2023lru} and references therein).
-Furthermore, in STEGR \cite{DAmbrosio:2020nqu,Guzman:2023oyl}, an integration by parts essentially yielding the case of canonical gravity has been pursued in Ref.

-\cite{Arnowitt:1962hi}, whereas the study of the nonlinear extension exhibited strong disagreements \cite{Heisenberg:2023lru,Hu:2022anq,DAmbrosio:2023asf,Tomonari:2023wcs}.
+Furthermore, in STEGR \cite{DAmbrosio:2020nqu,Guzman:2023oyl}, an integration by parts essentially yielding the case of canonical gravity has been pursued in Ref.~\cite{Arnowitt:1962hi}, whereas the study of the nonlinear extension exhibited strong disagreements \cite{Heisenberg:2023lru,Hu:2022anq,DAmbrosio:2023asf,Tomonari:2023wcs}.
 More precisely, the disagreement in the number of degrees of freedom in $f(Q)$ can be compared with the recent result from perturbation theory \cite{Gomes:2023tur,Heisenberg:2023wgk,Heisenberg:2023tho} revealing 7 degrees of freedom, among which at least 1 ghost degree of freedom.
 Perturbations around backgrounds revealing less degrees of freedom will instead suffer from strong coupling \cite{Gomes:2023tur}.

 We have classified general teleparallel quadratic theories based on the (non)presence of primary constraints.
 In total we find 19 distinct teleparallel quadratic theories (see Table \ref{GeneralTable} and Fig. \ref{fig:class}) with all of them having up to 10 free parameters.
 Among these, we find 1 non-gravitational theory, though it is expected that a few more can be found.
 The other 18 theories have at least 1 free parameters.
 However, considering that GTEGR does not manifest any free parameters, it is expected that conditions for secondary constraints will introduce more branches in the tree of general teleparallel theories, fixing the final parameter.
 If restricting the geometry to metric teleparallelism, one gets 9 classes of theories with 0-2 free parameters, all containing the Hamiltonian and momenta constraints (secondary constraints ensuring diffeomorphism symmetry) \cite{Blixt:2018znp,Guzman:2020kgh}.
 For the case of symmetric teleparallel quadratic gravity, conditions for secondary constraints are unknown, but a similar classification of theories was done in \cite{Dambrosio:2020wbi}.
 It is easy to see that our results are consistent with metric and symmetric teleparallel limits.